grezniczek/emm_tools/README.md

 - Both provide a 'Return to project' link is displayed on the _Module Manager_ page.
   ![Screensnip: Return to Project Shortcut](images/return_to_project.png)
 - **Module config query in MySQL Simple Admin** - Adds shortcut links for individual modules on the _Module Manager_ pages, which open the _MySQL Simple Admin_ external module in a new browser tab (automatically performing a query for the module's settings in the current context).
-- **Record query linke** - Adds a shortcut link for to the _Record Actions_ menu on the _Record Home Page_ that opens the _MySQL Simple Admin_ external module in a new browser tab, automatically performing a query for the record in the _redcap_data_ table.
+- **Record query link** - Adds a shortcut link for to the _Record Actions_ menu on the _Record Home Page_ that opens the _MySQL Simple Admin_ external module in a new browser tab, automatically performing a query for the record in the _redcap_data_ table.

 ## Testing